codecrafters-io/build-your-own-redis/stage_descriptions/aof-06-dc8.md

 *3\r\n$3\r\nSET\r\n$3\r\nfoo\r\n$3\r\n100\r\n
 ```

 This is the same RESP encoding your server already uses for communication.
-The command is stored exactly as it was received, so it can be replayed on restart to rebuild state.
+The command is stored exactly as it was received, so it can be replayed on restart to rebuild the state.

 ### The `appendfsync always` Option